evanvolgas/reflectedintelligence/_posts/2025-05-21-cultural-biases-in-reflected-intelligence.md

 description: "An in-depth analysis of how AI systems reflect cultural biases and what's being done to create more inclusive artificial intelligence."
 ---

 In an increasingly interconnected world, artificial intelligence often mirrors the cultural biases of its creators and data.
-AI models—our "reflected intelligence"—don't develop in a vacuum; they learn from vast datasets crawling with human beliefs, values, and prejudices.
+AI models—our "reflected intelligence" as explored in our [earlier article on this phenomenon](/2025/04/23/reflected-intelligence-when-ai-holds-up-the-mirror/)—don't develop in a vacuum; they learn from vast datasets crawling with human beliefs, values, and prejudices.
 As a result, these systems can unwittingly favor certain cultural norms over others.

 Recent studies underscore this effect: for instance, a 2023 study published in *PNAS Nexus* found that large language models like GPT-4 produce responses that "consistently resemble those of people living in English-speaking and Protestant European countries," aligning with Western secular and self-expression values[^1].
 Such biases, baked into AI, pose a global challenge.
 They risk amplifying the voices of dominant cultures while marginalizing others, thereby "contributing to the dominance of certain cultures" through technology's spread[^2].
 The concern is clear—if our smartest machines reflect only a narrow slice of humanity, they may misrepresent or even suppress the rich diversity of global perspectives.